 Þ Single-strength: one can of frozen concentrate diluted with 3 cans of water.
 Grapefruit juice was administered with breakfast for 3 days, and lovastatin was administered in the evening on Day 3.

-βCyclosporine-treated patients with psoriasis or post kidney or heart transplant patients with stable graft function, transplanted at least 9 months prior to study.
+ß Cyclosporine-treated post kidney transplant patients with stable graft function, transplanted at least 9 months prior to study.

 Lovastatin undergoes extensive first-pass extraction in the liver, its primary site of action, with subsequent excretion of drug equivalents in the bile.